square/square-python-sdk/doc/models/order-line-item-discount-scope.md

 # Order Line Item Discount Scope

-Indicates whether this is a line item or order level discount.
+Indicates whether this is a line-item or order-level discount.

 ## Enumeration